 The moment I created the Ubuntu Bootable USB this was the thing I wanted to test.
 I left my computer ideal for 30 mins and when I came back it was where I left it.
 You cannot believe how happy I was at that moment.

-So the same “faulty hardware” is working absolutely fine with Ubuntu 20.04.
+So the same “faulty hardware” is working absolutely fine with Ubuntu 20.04 (now running on 22.04.02 LTS).
 Then I don’t know what was faulty!
 Hence certainly a solid UI/UX experience.

 #3 Sorted Software Updates

-In my recent experience downloading and installation doesn’t take more than 20 mins.
+In my recent experience, downloading and installation of updates happen within minutes.
 Other good things about updates on Ubuntu are “all at one spot” I.e. all the system and 3rd party apps you have installed can be updated from Software Updater.
 You don’t personally need to do that.